 - Reporting and analytics: Your cloud POS data can be accessed from any connected device to get a real-time look at what’s going on in your business.
 You can see how many customers visit your store, which items experience the most stockouts, and which hours your employees are working.
 Exporting your data into the reports module provides a more detailed picture.

-In our evaluation, Shopify earned an overall score of 4.67 out of 5.
-Robust cloud and mobility features and ease of use earned the system a high score.
-Shopify POS is only available to Shopify ecommerce subscribers, and key features—such as multiple staff roles and permissions, unlimited register, and detailed reporting—are available only with the Pro plan.
-These limitations prevented Shopify from earning a perfect score.
+Based on our evaluation, Shopify earned an overall score of 4.32 out of 5.
+It received perfect marks for ease of use and leads the competition when it comes to omnichannel sales features.
+However, Shopify POS is only available to Shopify ecommerce subscribers, and key features—such as multiple staff roles and permissions, unlimited register, and detailed reporting—are available only with the Pro plan.
+It is these limitations that prevented Shopify from earning a perfect score.

 - Inventory management: Shopify is ecommerce-centric, so the inventory management function keeps your online and in-store stock levels in a central location.
 Shopify POS is also excellent at tracking stock through the various stages of receiving, selling, and shipping.
 Its higher-level plans also track stock levels across multiple store locations.

 - Customer management: Shopify’s CRM features are not incredibly dynamic.
 You can create basic customer profiles with purchase history, contact information, and shopping preferences.
 You can also use automated emails to send order updates, digital receipts, and post-purchase promotions.
 Additional CRM features are available via integrations.